Kronborg Castle - Hamlets Castle

 Same opening hours as the Castle

-The Danish Maritime Museum has been housed at Kronborg Castle since 1915.
-The many fascinating and historical objects - paintings and photographs that are exhibited at the museum - portray the history of Danish shipping and naval history from the Renaissance up to the present.
+The Maritime Museum is located near Kronborg Castle.
+The Maritime Museum portrays the history of Danish shipping and naval history from the Renaissance up to the present.

 Medieval Elsinore